 A divorce statistic that is frequently cited is that half of all marriages end in a divorce, a statement that has instilled fear in newlyweds and people who are already hesitant to tying the knot.
 However, this statistic has been determined to be unreliable due to the data it is based on.
 To get a better idea of how many people get divorced in the U.S. you could look at the divorce rate per 1,000 marriages.

 We have searched through different datasets and studies and compiled 10 interesting statistics and facts about divorce and marriages in the United States.

 How long does a divorce typically take?

 The length of a divorce process depends on the complexities of the case and the state where you file.
-Denver family law attorney Stephen Plog estimates that a divorce that goes to trial could take up to a year or longer to resolve.
+Family law attorneys estimate that a divorce that goes to trial could take up to a year or longer to resolve.
 Contested divorce cases that go to trial usually take much longer and are more expensive than cases that settle.